ramalveyra/elb-access-log-analyzer/README.md

 3. moment - Date/Time features
 4. log4js - Used for the app's logging.
 5. knox - Used as the library to communicate with AWS
-6. json2csv - Library for CSV generation
+6. node-csv - Library for CSV generation (using streaming)
+7. level - library for storing key-value pairs

 ## Configuration
 These must be configured before running the app.